Best Cheap Health Insurance in Kentucky for 2026

 Best and cheapest health insurance in Kentucky

-Rates for the cheapest Silver plan in Kentucky for a 40-year-old who doesn't qualify for subsidies.
+Rates for the cheapest Silver plan in Kentucky are for a 40-year-old who doesn't qualify for subsidies.

 Cheapest health insurance companies in Kentucky

-Ambetter has the cheapest health insurance in Kentucky, with Silver plans starting at $362 per month.
+Molina, Ambetter and Anthem have the cheapest health insurance plans in Kentucky, with Silver plans starting at $521 per month before discounts.

 Cheapest health insurance companies in Kentucky